 You can do a guided tour of Piazza Dei Miracoli where they will take you into both the Leaning Tower, the Baptistery and the Duomo, so that you can learn everything about this stunning city.

 The street is located in the heart of the city and features many branded stores, boutique shops, designer clothing labels and quaint cafes that offer the perfect break from your shopping experience.

 After an incredibly scenic shopping experience, head to the Mezzo bridge that spans over the river Arno.
 It’s a great place to take pictures during sunset and it provides beautiful views of the sleepy town.

-I haven’t slept in Pisa myself but here are some suggestions for places to stay:
+I haven’t slept in Pisa myself but here are some suggestions for places to stay.

 Budget – Hotel Cecile: A good budget option, with finely decorated rooms and conveniently located in Pisa

-- Grand Hotel Duomo: This mid-range hotel is in an amazing location, with a rooftop terrace with a stunning view over the rooftops of Pisa and you can also get a glimpse of the Leaning Tower of Pisa.
+Mid-range – Grand Hotel Duomo: This mid-range hotel is in an amazing location, with a rooftop terrace with a stunning view over the rooftops of Pisa and you can also get a glimpse of the Leaning Tower of Pisa.
 The rooms are also spacious and finely decorated

-- Allegroitalia Pisa Tower Plaza: This luxury hotel is a bit outside Pisa but has a beautiful swimming pool, for those searching for a quiet place to take a break in the middle of this busy Italy itinerary
+Luxury – Allegroitalia Pisa Tower Plaza: This luxury hotel is a bit outside Pisa but has a beautiful swimming pool, for those searching for a quiet place to take a break in the middle of this busy Italy itinerary